theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/access-restrictions/global-access.md

     Restart the yunIO server afterwards.

 !!! tip
-    You can also use SAP credentials for basic authentication, see [SAP Connection: Authentication](../sap-connection#authentication).
+    You can also use SAP credentials for basic authentication, see [SAP Connection](../sap-connection/index.md).
     Using SAP credentials and custom user credentials for basic authentication in parallel is not supported.